jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D61R1
 Completed the simple genetic algorithm program that evolves a match to a given string.
 May work on a maximization GA next.

+###D62R1-D63R1
+Read about genetic algorithms some more.
+Meanwhile, started programming a simple game of life generator based on Conway's seminal work.